qngdt/dql/README.md

 - `NewVarBlock(criteria string) *VarBlock`: Creates a new variable block.
 - `WithName(name string) *VarBlock`: Sets the name of the variable block.
+- `WithCriteria(criteria ...string) *VarBlock`: Adds one or more criteria to the variable block.
 - `WithDirectives(directives ...string) *VarBlock`: Adds directives to the variable block.
 - `WithAttributes(attrs ...*Attribute) *VarBlock`: Adds attributes to the variable block.
 - `String() string`: Generates a string representation of the variable block.